jo/webcryptobox-rs/README.md

 Webcryptobox provides functions for elliptic curve key generation, derivation, import and export as well as AES encryption and decryption.

 Webcryptobox comes with both a library and a little command line interface.
-For the library documentation, see [RustDoc](INSERT LINK HERE).
+For the library documentation, see [docs.rs/webcryptobox](https://docs.rs/webcryptobox/latest/webcryptobox/).
 In the following I describe the CLI usage.

 ## Installation
 Clone the project, compile it and use the binary: